 B-003-014-011: Which of the following components could be used as a dynamic microphone?

-- They convert sound waves into electrical signals.
+• Both devices use a coil and diaphragm assembly to convert sound waves into electrical signals.

 Your score is